tektoncd/pipeline/docs/migrating-from-knative-build.md

 * Input resources must specify a `name`, which is the directory within `/workspace` where the resource's source will be placed.
-So if you specify a `git`-type resource named `foo`, the source will be cloned into `/workspace/foo` -- make sure to either set `workingdir: /workspace/foo` in the Task's `steps`, or at least be aware that source will not be cloned into `/workspace` as was the case with Knative Builds.
+So if you specify a `git`-type resource named `foo`, the source will be cloned into `/workspace/foo` -- make sure to either set `workingDir: /workspace/foo` in the Task's `steps`, or at least be aware that source will not be cloned into `/workspace` as was the case with Knative Builds.
 See [Controlling where resources are